adobe-type-tools/perl-scripts/README.md

 ---

+### `mklocl.pl`

+Run `mklocl.pl -i <input_file> -o <output_file> > STDOUT` to synthesizes a lookup for the '[locl](https://www.microsoft.com/typography/otspec/features_ko.htm#locl)' (_Localized Forms_) GSUB feature by specifying two region or language identifiers, whereby the input one is considered the default region or language in terms of which glyphs are encoded by default, and the output one represents a non-default region or language.
+Only those code points whose CIDs are different for the two specified regions or languages are included in the lookup declaration that is output to STDOUT.
+The input and output files, whose lines individually map eight-digit UTF-32 character codes to CIDs, and whose names must follow the pattern `utf32-<identifier>.map`, serve as the arguments of the `-i` and `-o` command-line options, respectively, and the region or language identifiers in their names are used for synthesizing the names of the lookup declarations.
+The input and output files must also be present in the current working directory.

+This script must be run one time less than the number of supported regions or languages of the font.
+If a font supports the CN, TW, HK, JP, and KR regions, and if the default region is JP, then this script would be run four times as follows:

+    % mklocl.pl -i utf32-jp.map -o utf32-cn.map > STDOUT
+    % mklocl.pl -i utf32-jp.map -o utf32-tw.map >> STDOUT
+    % mklocl.pl -i utf32-jp.map -o utf32-hk.map >> STDOUT
+    % mklocl.pl -i utf32-jp.map -o utf32-kr.map >> STDOUT

+This script was used for [_Source Han Sans_](https://github.com/adobe-fonts/source-han-sans/) and [_Source Han Serif_](https://github.com/adobe-fonts/source-han-serif/) development, and is therefore generally useful for Pan-CJK font development.

+`-i`: This option specifies the file name that includes the UTF-32 to CID mappings of the input (default) region or language whose name must follow the pattern `utf32-<identifier>.map`.
+`-o`: This option specifies the file name that includes the UTF-32 to CID mappings of the output (non-default) region or language whose name must also follow the pattern `utf32-<identifier>.map`.

+---

 ### `mkrange.pl`

 Run `mkrange.pl < STDIN > STDOUT` to output a list of integer (default) or hexadecimal values as ranges of contiguous values using a hyphen as a separator.
 No sorting is performed, and integer values can be prefixed with a slash (the use of a slash prefix explicitly specifies CID values, as opposed to GID values, which is useful for CID-keyed font development).